thugmba/CG/Word.md

-# MS Word Features
+# How to create professional documents

+As a professional, createing knowledgeable and well-formatted documents is crucial.

-These are essential MS Word features commonly used for preparing in-class activity reports, assignements, and final project for the course.
+These are essential **MS Word** features commonly used for preparing *in-class activity reports*, *assignements*, and *final project* for the course.
 Practice using these features to enhance your document formatting skills and earn higher grades on your submissions.

 - Text formatting
   - Font